JCMexplains/writing-for-success-2023/textbook.md

 are being combined, and subordination enables a writer to emphasize one idea over the other.
 Look at the following sentences:

-**Original sentences:** Tracy stopped to help the injured man.
+**Original sentences**: Tracy stopped to help the injured man.
 She would be late for work.

 To illustrate that these two ideas are related, we can rewrite them as a single sentence using the subordinating conjunction *even though*.

-**Revised sentence:** Even though Tracy would be late for work, she stopped to help the injured man.
+**Revised sentence**: Even though Tracy would be late for work, she stopped to help the injured man.

 In the revised version, we now have an independent clause (*she stopped